Question & Answers

 Will my city and county be able to tax me as much as they want?

 No, there will be a state-imposed caps on how much a municipality can tax you.
 You will not see a county trying to tax you at 50 or 60% of your income.
 That will not happen, but with trickle-up-taxation, your local municipalities will be incentives to provide you with the best services at the lowest rate.
 With trickle-up-taxation, you will get competition between municipalities.
-If your city is taxing you too much and providing you with inferior services, but your neighboring city is providing better parks, libraries, community centers, police and fire services at lower tax rates, what will happen?
-Your city will have to adjust and begin implementing or improving on the policies of the neighboring city, or they will soon find out that people will begin voting them out or vote with their feet and move next door.
+If your county/city is taxing you too much and providing you with inferior services, but your neighboring county/city is providing better parks, libraries, community centers, police and fire services at lower tax rates, what will happen?
+Your county/city will have to adjust and begin implementing or improving on the policies of the neighboring community, or they will soon find out that people will begin voting them out or vote with their feet and move next door.

 Voting with your feet is happening right now, but instead of Californians moving to a neighboring city they are leaving the state for places like Texas.
 This causes great financial instability for the state as more middle-class, and upper-middle-class taxpayers are leaving the state.
 If these Californians stay in California and move to a city and county that emulate the policies of Texas, then the state won’t suffer by losing these taxpayers.
 The state will continue to receive tax dollars to use on projects to improve the state for all Californians.